davetcoleman/moveit_simple_grasps/README.md

-moveit_simple_grasps
+simple_grasps
 ====================

 Note: this code is mostly moved from [block_grasp_generator](https://github.com/davetcoleman/block_grasp_generator)

 Generate basic grasp poses for simple objects such as blocks or cylinders for use with MoveIt! pick and place

-This is research code by [Dave Coleman](http://davetcoleman.com) at the Correll Robotics Lab.
+Research code by [Dave Coleman](http://dav.ee) at the Correll Robotics Lab, University of Colorado Boulder

 <img align="right" src="https://raw.github.com/davetcoleman/moveit_visual_tools/hydro-devel/resources/demo.png" />